Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 Explanation

-Spring Boot supports building a native image in a container using the Paketo Buildpack for Oracle which provides GraalVM Native Image.
+Spring Boot supports building a native image inside a container using the Paketo Buildpack for Oracle which provides GraalVM Native Image.

 The mechanism is that the Paketo builder pulls the Jammy Tiny Stack image (Ubuntu distroless-like image) which contains no buildpacks.
 Then you point the builder image to the creator image.
 For this workshop, you point to the Paketo Buildpack for Oracle explicitly requesting the Native Image tool.